 In last stanza of the poem, the poet seems convinced.
 He promises that if one were able to find a loyal and beautiful woman, he would go on a pilgrimage.
 Perhaps, Donne wants to advise us that there is scarcity of beautiful and faithful women in the world.
 Thus, if one finds it then it is necessary for him to worship her.
 He himself says that he would worship that beautiful and loyal goddess, if found; however, he cannot forget that women are unfaithful; therefore, he changes his mind; he says that he would “not goe” on pilgrimage even if it is “at next doore” because it would be a waste of time.
 He then talks about possibility; a woman can sell his loyalty; she would have become disloyal until the poet reaches her.

 Style Analysis of “Go and Catch a Falling Star”:

 The poet has used colloquial style in the poem.
 Verse-pattern is neither conventional nor definable.
 Style of the poem changes with mood of the poet; it is, thus, dependent on emotions.
 There is a strange kind of music in it.
-Style analysis of “Go and Catch a Falling Star” transpires simplicity of the poem but it simultaneously is not conservative.
+Style analysis of “Go and Catch a Falling Star” reveals simplicity of the poem but it simultaneously is not conservative.

 Donne is not a romantic poet.
 Even while praising beauty, his attitude remains unromantic.
-Analysis of “Go and Catch a Falling Star” reveals that the poet has a false belief for women; therefore, he jibes every beautiful women on earth.
-He is not talking about any single woman but about every beautiful women of the world.
+Analysis of “Go and Catch a Falling Star” reveals that the poet has a false belief for women; therefore, he jibes every beautiful woman on earth.
+He is not talking about any single woman but about every beautiful woman of the world.
 He is not against beauty but against disloyalty.
 Undoubtedly, the Poem is a masterpiece.
 The poet goes at the peak while describing impossibility of a work but suddenly comes down and says it may be possible; the only task, which is impossible in the eyes of poet, is to find a loyal and beautiful woman.